Magista08/EECS-470-Final-Project/README.md

 module named `rob`.

 Once you have something written, try running the new Makefile targets.
-For the same rob, run `make rob.pass` to compile, run, and check the testbench.
-Do the same for synthesis with `make rob.syn`.
+Add `rob` to the TESTED_MODULES variable in the Maekefile, then run `make rob.pass` to compile, run, and check the testbench.
+Do the same for synthesis with `make rob.syn.pass`.
 And finally, check your testbench's coverage with `make rob.coverage.`

 After you have the first module written and tested, keep going and work towards a full processor.
-Try to pass the `mult_no_lsq` program for the second milestone.
+Plan to pass the `mult_no_lsq` program for the second milestone (verify with the .wb file).

 ## Changes from Project 3